Machy8/webloader/docs/Placeholders.md

 # Placeholders
-- Placeholders can be used in paths to configuration files or to css and js files
+- Placeholders can be used in paths to configuration files or to css and js files.
+- Is possible to set own path placeholder delimiter.
+Default is `%`.

 ````php
 $webLoader->addPathsPlaceholders([